railduino/zeroconf-lookup/INSTALL.md

 The common setup is to install the executable (`zeroconf_lookup`) either at `/usr/local/bin` or any location writable by the running user.
 In any case the *browser manifest* must be installed in a well-known location with a reference to the executable.
 This is done by calling `zeroconf_lookup -i`

 There are two flavors of the executable - one written in C and one in Go.
-You may want to check out both and keep the one you like more :-)
+You may want to check out both and keep the one you like more :-) The advantage of the **C** version is that returns immediately.
+The **Go** version collects data and waits at least one second before returning.

 ## Installing the **C** version via Makefile only